HBPP Rebate Application

 - There is no requirement to provide footage to CPD at any time.

-The Home and Business Protection Program will run through December 31, 2024, or until funds are depleted, whichever comes first.
-Reimbursement is conditioned upon meeting the requirements set forth by the City of Chicago and the availability of funds.
-Submission of application does not guarantee reimbursement.
+The Home and Business Protection Program was set to run through December 31, 2024, or until funds are depleted, whichever comes first.

 Signing up for the City's Home and Business Protection program holds a number of benefits, including: